Louisa Ann Manley Drewry

 The Marriage Allegation is dated the 18th February, 1824, and signed by James Painter.

-The marriage record shows that her father or brother, Sam, and sister, Maria, were witnesses.
+The marriage record shows that her brother, Sam, and sister, Maria, were witnesses.

 James Painter is mentioned as a good friend in her brother William Tillotson's will.